 Born Robert Alan Diaz, in Brooklyn N.Y., on Sept.
-17th, 1975, PH did not know what his future had in store for him.
+17th, 1975, PH (formerly known as Pumpkinhead), did not know what his future had in store for him.
 The son of a single, hard working mother, grew up in Park Slope Brooklyn with his mom and younger sister, in a 2 bedroom apartment.
 He started getting into Hip Hop in the early 80’s.
 As a 10 yr. old B-boy, Robert would battle local crews alone in search of acceptance for having heart and skill for his age.
 Movies like Beat Street, Breakin and Wildstyle, inspired this B-boy to embrace the culture to the fullest and be the best at what he does today.

 After gaining acclaim for his breaking and popping skills, he quickly moved on to his next goal, which was to be an MC.
 After Hearing Dana Dane’s “Nightmares”, young Robert started penning raps during his 6th Grade Language art class, where he was the top Poet.